Buy-Many Mechanisms for Many Unit-Demand Buyers: Introduction

 \subsection{Our techniques}

 Our main approximation result consists of two parts, each of which is of independent interest.
 First, we define an ex-ante supply-constrained relaxation of (distributions over) item pricings, similar to the ex-ante relaxation of general buy-many mechanisms discussed above.
-We show that the ex-ante item pricing revenue provides a logarithmic approximation to the ex-ante buy-many revenue for unit-demand buyers.
+We show that the ex-ante item pricing revenue provides a logarithmic approximation to the ex-ante buy-many revenue for buyers with any combinatorial valuation function.

 Focusing on ex-ante relaxations allows us to revert back to the single-agent setting.
 We extend the logarithmic upper bound on the gap between buy-many and item pricing revenues proved by \cite{chawla2019buy} to the single buyer setting with a supply constraint.
 However, extending \cite{chawla2019buy}'s argument is not straightforward because it does not provide any control on how the expected allocation of the item pricing relates to that of the optimal buy-many mechanism.
 We instead consider a Lagrangian version of the limited supply setting: in this setting, we are given a production cost for each item and our goal is to maximize the mechanism's profit, namely its revenue minus the expected cost it has to pay to produce the items it sells.
 Unfortunately, it turns out that for some cost vectors, the expected profit of a buy-many mechanism can be an $\Omega(m)$ factor larger than the expected profit of any item pricing.
 We show instead that the optimal item pricing profit approximates the profit of an optimal buy-many mechanism that faces slightly higher (in multiplicative terms) production costs.
 This allows us to obtain a logarithmic bound on the gap between the two ex-ante relaxations.